averissimo/r-analysis-covid19/README.md

 All the data and analysis was processed in [R programming language](https://www.r-project.org/).

-Data is retrieved from official sources and is not in real time.
-It is updated once or twice a day in those sources, which reflect in the reports in under an hour.
+Data is retrieved from official sources and they are usually updated once or twice every 24h.
+The report itself is updated every 15minutes, even if there are no changes in the data.

 #### Data

-World data is retrieved from [EU CDC](https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data) and unless it’s delayed this is the main source.
-When the release is delayed we use [John Hopkin’s](https://github.com/CSSEGISandData/COVID-19/).
+World data is retrieved from [EU CDC](https://data.europa.eu/euodp/en/data/dataset/covid-19-coronavirus-data) and is used as the main data source.
+When there is a delay on the release, we alternatively use [John Hopkin’s](https://github.com/CSSEGISandData/COVID-19/).

 Currently, the only exception is for Portugal’s data, which is updated